GrapesJS/grapesjs/docs/modules/Commands.md

 The second argument, `sender`, just indicates who requested the command, in our case will be always the `editor`

-Until now there is nothing exiting except a common entry point for functions, but we'll see later its real advantages.
+Until now there is nothing exciting except a common entry point for functions, but we'll see later its real advantages.

 ## Default commands

-GrapesJS comes along with some default set of commands and you can get a list of all currently availlable commands via `editor.Commands.getAll()`.
+GrapesJS comes along with some default set of commands and you can get a list of all currently available commands via `editor.Commands.getAll()`.
 This will give you an object of all available commands, so, also those added later, like via plugins.
-You can recognize default commands by their namespace `core:*`, we also recommend to use namepsaces in your own custom commands, but let's get a look more in detail here:
+You can recognize default commands by their namespace `core:*`, we also recommend to use namespaces in your own custom commands, but let's get a look more in detail here:

 * [`core:canvas-clear`](https://github.com/artf/grapesjs/blob/dev/src/commands/view/CanvasClear.js) - Clear all the content from the canvas (HTML and CSS)
 * [`core:component-delete`](https://github.com/artf/grapesjs/blob/dev/src/commands/view/ComponentDelete.js) - Delete a component